New York ends religious exemption to vaccine mandates

 "I'm old enough to have been around when polio was a real threat," said Assemblywoman Deborah Glick, D-Manhattan.
 "I believe in science....
 Your personal opinions, which may be based on junk science, do not trump the greater good."

-Supporters also suggest some parents may be claiming the religious exemption for their children even though their opposition is actually based on misguided claims about scientifically discredited dangers of vaccines.
+Supporters also suggest some parents may be claiming the religious exemption for their children even though their opposition is actually based on scientifically discredited claims about the dangers of vaccines.

 The bill would not change an existing state exemption given to children who cannot have vaccines for medical reasons, such as a weakened immune system.

+Cuomo told reporters on Wednesday that he believes public health — and the need to protect those who cannot get vaccinated because for medical reasons — outweighs the concerns about religious freedom.

-"I understand freedom of religion," he told reporters Wednesday.
+"I understand freedom of religion," he said.
 "I have heard the anti-vaxxers' theory, but I believe both are overwhelmed by the public health risk."

-Federal health officials said last week that this year's U.S. measles epidemic has surpassed 1,000 illnesses, the highest in 27 years.
+The current measles outbreak has renewed concern about the exemptions in many states.
+The nation last saw as many cases in 1992, when more than 2,200 were reported.

 The majority of cases are from outbreaks in New York in Orthodox Jewish communities.

-The nation last saw this many cases in 1992, when more than 2,200 were reported.

-Legislation is pending in several state capitols to eliminate their version of the religious exemption.

 California removed personal belief vaccine exemptions for children in both public and private schools in 2015, after a measles outbreak at Disneyland sickened 147 people and spread across the U.S. and into Canada.
 Maine ended its religious exemption earlier this year.